jerry81/GHP/2019/dec.md

 [Back to 2019](../2019index.md)

 12/21 tech
+ibm battery breakthrough - claim can use minerals from seawater avoid using cobalt, manganese, and nickel heavy metals

+CDC confirms vitamin e acetate main culprit in vaping injuries

+standard model of particle physics broken with discovery of new boson

+VW id3 has massive software problems

 12/21 biz
+new biz : space junk cleanup
+but who will pay?

 jake and Logan Paul both involved in boxing matches

+wawa data breach

 12/21 politics
+Massachusetts town bans facial recognition

 law set fire to LGBT flag
 16 years
 Adolfo Martinez, 30, of Ames, was found guilty last month of third-degree arson in violation of individual rights — hate crime, third-degree harassment, and reckless use of fire as a habitual offender.